-The COVID-19 pandemic has impacted just about every part of lives in one way or another and the way that we use lifts in public spaces is no exception.
+The COVID-19 pandemic has impacted just about every part of life in one way or another and the way that we use lifts in public spaces is no exception.
 The following are some recommendations for those responsible for the safe use of public lifts.

 The number of passengers allowed inside a lift can be easily worked out by looking at the current government recommended distance between persons and using that to determine the maximum number of passengers the lift can carry.
 If the lift is very small that may mean limiting to one passenger at a time.
 Medium-sized lifts with a square 1:1 floor ratio may end up being split into four quadrants.
 Larger lifts will allow for more passengers, but be mindful of any regulations that limit the total number of persons allowed within any confined area.

 Providing simple and clear instructions to the lift passengers is essential.

 Use signage both inside and outside the lift to indicate the maximum capacity.
 This can be reinforced with marked out floor areas creating a square of safe distance between each passenger.
 Outside of the lift, provide floor markings for safe queuing.

 If the use of face masks is mandatory then reinforce this with signage providing both written and visual instruction.
 Even if face masks are not mandatory, you may wish to encourage their use, however, be wary of creating ambiguity and confusion by making it clear that it is only a recommendation and not mandatory.

 In smaller buildings, some may prefer to use stairs, rather than queuing for a lift.
 For those who are able, stairs are a viable alternative so make sure signage providing clear direction towards the stairs is visible.